fyrepenguin/gatsby-zomato/README.md

 ```
 $ npm install
 ```
+## How to Run

-5. Run the project by using:
+1. Run the project by using:

 ```
 $ gatsby develop
 ```

-6. Run the tests by using:
+2. Run the tests by using:

 ```
 $ npm test